Edgar-Donk/Electronic-Python/docs/gauge/what_type.rst

     PIL.

-    When running canvas in a standard IDE, such as Spyder or Thonny, the results look nothing like when running from the system, Idle or PyScripter.
+    When running canvas in a standard IDE, such as Spyder or Thonny, the results may look nothing like when running from the system, Idle or PyScripter.

     .. figure:: ../figures/pyscripterLCD.png